Capital Group · Financial Services · Enterprise UX

 Sprint 02 — Third Party Administrator

-Designed a shared view into the plan record with the ability to review and approve change requests directly in the platform.
-The TPA role stays read-plus-approve — no direct edit access to a regulated record, but no more working entirely outside the system.
+Shared view into the plan record with the ability to review and approve change requests directly in the platform.
+Read-plus-approve — no direct edit access to a regulated record.

 Sprint 03 — Internal Associate (Primary MVP)

 The core deliverable.
-Organized 40-50 fields into tabbed sections: Plan Info, Contributions, Eligibility, Distributions, Admin.
-Both approvals — TPA and associate — now tracked in the same place.
-Iterated through multiple rounds of user testing with real associates.
+40-50 fields organized into tabbed sections: Plan Info, Contributions, Eligibility, Distributions, Admin.
+Both approvals tracked in the same place.

 Business Owner portal — dashboard and guided change request flow